 Another thing to keep an eye out for is if the system is running low on refrigerant charge.
 This could mean that the heat pump system is leaking refrigerant.
 The refrigerant leak needs to be found and sealed, but this is a separate service from the normal HVAC maintenance.
 A puncture in the line set can cause refrigerant to leak out.
 But it’s a good thing such scenarios are rare because such leaks are costly and take a lot of man-hours to fix.

-So if you need help and professionalism in maintaining, installing or upgrading a HVAC system, South East Electrical Engineering should be high on your list.
+So if you need help and professionalism in maintaining, installing or upgrading a HVAC system, Mittens Electrical Engineering should be high on your list.
 Our other HVAC services include shaft recovery, dynamic balancing of fan impellers, manufacture of replacement shafts, bearing surface recovery, fabrication of steel canopies and enclosures, drive belt guards and mounting frames.